 Once the seedlings send out the first normal leaf or two, the luffa plants are big enough to transplant.
 The roots by this time may be 6 inches (15 cm) long or longer.
 Wait until all danger of frost is passed and the soil is warm.
 Cool overnight air temperatures don't seem to hurt them but an extended cold spell can stop their growth.
 The average soil temperature needs to be warm enough.
 Luffa are somewhat sensitive to transplant shock so be careful when planting.
 Leaving the plants outside a couple days before planting helps them to adapt.
 Luffa plants prefer good well drained soil but tolerate a fairly wide range of soil types.
 Working some organic compost into the ground before planting can help feed the roots.
 Plants need nitrogen in the seedling stage but require potash and phosphorous for blooming.
 It is best to use only nitrogen to keep the seedlings green and switch to balanced all purpose fertilizer after transplanting outdoors.
 If the smaller plants receive too much potash and phosphorous they may bloom prematurely.
 This will result in many early small loofahs on spindly vines as the plant tries to put energy into pod formation instead of growing the big vine it needs for big loofahs.

 The luffa vines must have a strong trellis system to climb.
 We grow most of ours on chain link fence because it is already there.
 The vines prefer to grow much taller and will do better on a 6 to 10 feet (2-3m) high trellis.
 The vine length can exceed 30 feet(9m).
 The loofah sponges can get heavy, so the more places the vine tendrils can hold on to the better.
 They won't grow as well on a single cable as they do growing into lattice or fence links with many support points.
 Luffa will circle and climb wooden poles if the surface is rough enough.
 They can also climb on walls with a rough surface.
 Training the vines to go where you want can be accomplished by gently wrapping the tendrils around supports in the desired direction.
-The vines are moderately flexible until they are very large.
+The vines are moderately flexible until they get large.

 After the vines bloom pollination has to occur before a pod will form.
 Bees of all types are attracted to the big yellow flowers and perform much of the work.
 Ants also spend a lot of time on luffa vines.
 There are small triangular leaf-like structures at the base of the flowers that attract ants.
 The blooms will fall off and the pollinated ones will form the start of a loofah sponge at the base of the former female flower.
 If pollinating insects are in short supply the flowers can be hand pollinated.
 Pull off a male flower and gently rub it on the females or else use a cotton swab to move pollen between flowers.
 The female flowers are the solitary large stemmed ones.
 The males are located in clusters of buds with thin stems.
 Both flowers are large and yellow.The pollinated female pod will first grow into a soft edible fruit and later will harden into a fiber filled seed pod.
 Ready to pick your luffa?
 Visit the luffa harvest page